fibo/fibo.github.io/_posts/2016-02-05-emojis-everywhere.md

 tags:
   - Blog
   - Web
-description >
+description: >
-    60 seconds tutorial about how to use Emoji in your web site
+    60 seconds tutorial about how to use Emoji in your web site.
+libs:
+  twemoji: true
 ---